wp-plugins/relevanssi/readme.txt

 an input field in the search form to do this, as well - just name the input field with the name of the taxonomy you want to use.

+= What is tf * idf weighing? =

+It's the basic weighing scheme used in information retrieval.
+Tf stands for *term frequency* while idf is *inverted document frequency*.
+Term frequency is simply the number of times the term appears in a document, while document frequency is the number of documents in the database where the term appears.

+Thus, the weight of the word for a document increases the more often it appears in the document and the less often it appears in other documents.

+= What are stop words? =

+Each document database is full of useless words.
+All the little words that appear in just about every document are completely useless for information retrieval purposes.
+Basically, their inverted document frequency is really low, so they never have much power in matching.
+Also, removing those words helps to make the index smaller and searching faster.

 == Known issues and To-do's ==
 * Known issue: The most common cause of blank screens when indexing is the lack of the mbstring extension.
 Make sure it's installed.
 * Known issue: In general, multiple Loops on the search page may cause surprising results.
 Please make sure the actual search results are the first loop.
 * Known issue: Relevanssi doesn't necessarily play nice with plugins that modify the excerpt.
 If you're having problems, try using relevanssi_the_excerpt() instead of the_excerpt().
 * Known issue: I know the plugin works with WP 2.5, but it loses some non-essential functionality.
 The shortcode stuff doesn't work with WP 2.5, which doesn't support shortcodes.
 Compatibility with older versions of WP hasn't been tested.
 * Known issue: Custom post types and private posts is problematic - I'm using default 'read_private_*s' capability, which might not always work.
+* Known issue: There are reported problems with custom posts combined with custom taxonomies, the taxonomy restriction doesn't necessarily work.
 * To-do: The stop word list management needs small improvements.
 * To-do: Improve the display of query logs.
 Any requests?
 What information would you like to see, what would be helpful?
 * To-do: Option to set the number of search results returned.